dagger/dagger/core/docs/d7yxc-operator_manual.md

 1. If using a pre-installed CLI, install the CLI at that version as detailed in [Versioning](#versioning).
 1. Once the runner and/or CLI are setup, you are safe to upgrade your SDK to the newest version.

+### Can I run the Dagger Engine as a "rootless" container?

+No. "Rootless mode" means running the Dagger Engine as a container without the `--privileged` flag.
+In this case, the container would not have "root" privileges for all devices on the host system.
+Currently, the Dagger Engine cannot be run as a rootless container; network, platform and volume constraints related to rootless usage would significantly limit its capabilities and performance.

+#### Platform constraints

+The Dagger Engine uses Buildkit.
+In order to run it in rootless mode, it is necessary to use [Rootlesskit](https://github.com/rootless-containers/rootlesskit), an experimental tool that aims to replace the "root" user with a "fake root" user using user namespaces.
+However, depending on the host operating system, some features might not be fully supported.Since Dagger is intended to run consistently everywhere, introducing platform-specific incompatibilities would be contrary to this goal.

+#### Volume constraints

+The Dagger Engine relies on the `overlayfs` snapshotter for efficient operation of mounted filesystems.
+In order to run it in rootless mode, it is necessary to use [`fuse-overlayfs`](https://github.com/containers/fuse-overlayfs), a rootless implementation of `overlayfs`.
+However, optimal configuration of `fuse-overlayfs` depends on the kernel capabilities, its own configuration, `fuse` availability and upstream kernel patches specific to the host distribution.
+In the absence of all these, correctly configured, you will experience noticeable slowdown, either with `fuse-overlayfs` or the default snapshotter.
+Since Dagger aims to accelerate your CI/CD pipeline, reducing performance also reduces the value provided by Dagger and leads to unstable behaviour.

+#### Network constraints

+Running the Dagger Engine in rootless mode constrains network management.
+It is possible to use [slirp](https://github.com/rootless-containers/slirp4netns) as a workaround, but this tool significantly decreases network performance in addition to being extremely complex to setup.
+This [comparison table of network drivers](https://github.com/rootless-containers/rootlesskit/blob/master/docs/network.md#network-drivers) shows that `slirp` is at least five time slower than a root-privileged network driver.

 ## Runner Details

 ### Distribution and Versioning